maranmaran/BraveSnouts/README.md

 If you wish to contribute please contact me by mail

-Visit current version in production [here](https://bravesnoutsprod.firebaseapp.com)
+Visit current version in development [here](https://bravesnoutsdev.firebaseapp.com)

 # Application